 Fitness is key even as cardio tech advances.

 Besides Valentine’s Day, February has another important connection to matters of the heart.
-It’s also American Heart Month, a time for everyone to benefit from raised awareness of how to maintain good cardio health.
+It’s also American Heart Month, a time for everyone to benefit from a raised awareness of how to maintain good cardio health.

 Though tremendous strides have been made against conditions involving the heart, the statistics are still alarming: According to the Centers for Disease Control and Prevention, an estimated 715,000 Americans have heart attacks each year and nearly as many die from heart disease, making it the leading cause of death for both men and women.
 But, the CDC insists, the good news is that heart disease is both preventable and controllable.

-Coronary disease occurs when a substance called plaque builds up in the arteries that supply blood to the heart.
+The coronary disease occurs when a substance called plaque builds up in the arteries that supply blood to the heart.
 It can cause heart attacks; angina, the chest discomfort that occurs if the heart muscle doesn’t get enough oxygen; heart failure, which occurs when the heart is unable to distribute blood flow to meet the needs of the body; and arrhythmias, or problems relating to the rate or rhythm of the heartbeat.

 For Dr. Bijan Golyan, a cardiologist with affiliations at several area hospitals, “Prevention is key,” as are early detection and fast treatment.